JustinAiken/retropie_ansible/README.markdown

   - Or replace snes with your choice of system
   - Or use `all` to do all at once

-#### Enable/disable systems in ES

-- `rake pi:disable snes` would hide the SNES menu item
-  - Or use `rake pi:disable_all` to disable all systems marked disabled in your systems.json
-- `rake pi:enable snes` would unhide the SNES menu item

 #### Themes

 - `rake pi:themes:install RetroPie/carbon` - Install a specific theme